Trading Education Center

 American Session

-New York, Toronto, Chicago
+New York, Toronto, Chicago, Sao Paulo

-Investment Strategies by Market Hours
+Investment Strategies by Session

 Day Trading

-• • Focus on regular market hours (9:30 AM - 4:00 PM)
+• Focus on regular hours (9:30 AM - 4:00 PM) for maximum liquidity

-• • Monitor opening and closing auctions
+• Monitor opening and closing auctions for price discovery

-• • Avoid low-volume periods
+• Avoid low-volume mid-day periods unless range-trading

 Swing Trading

-• • Less dependent on specific hours
+• Less dependent on specific trading hours

-• • Use extended hours for entry/exit
+• Use extended hours for strategic entry/exit on earnings

 Global Trading